Backup Window Calculator for Backup Duration, Throughput, and Storage

-Estimate how long a backup job will take based on dataset size, throughput, compression, incremental change rate, and concurrency.
-Use the target window input to quickly check whether your job fits your overnight schedule.
+Estimate how long a backup job will take based on dataset size, backup type, throughput, compression, deduplication, change rate, and concurrency.
+Use the target window input to check whether your job fits your overnight schedule and how much throughput you need.

 Inputs